Never Let Me Go (2010 film): Casting

-Carey Mulligan plays the narrator, Kathy, an introverted, observant character who projects both innocence and knowingness, and who over the course of the story develops from a passionate, optimistic child to a wise and accepting young woman.
-Prior to her casting, Mulligan had already read the novel a few times, considering it a favourite.
+Carey Mulligan plays the narrator, Kathy, an introverted, observant character who projects both innocence and knowingness and who over the course of the story develops from a passionate, optimistic child to a wise and accepting young woman.
+Before her casting, Mulligan had already read the novel a few times, considering it a favourite.
 She recalled that from when she first read the book three years ago she had wanted to play Kathy.
 The young actress said that she could not "bear the idea of anyone else" portraying Kathy, although she acknowledged that she thought other people would be able to do a better performance.
-She was certain that someone would make a film adaptation of the novel and had hoped that they would wait until she would be old enough to play the character.
-Romanek told The Los Angeles Times that he originally was having difficulty finding the right actress to play Kathy; a tight filming deadline loomed prior to Mulligan's casting.
+She was certain that someone would make a film adaptation of the novel and had hoped that they would wait until she was old enough to play the character.
+Romanek told The Los Angeles Times that he originally was having difficulty finding the right actress to play Kathy; a tight filming deadline loomed before Mulligan's casting.
 Peter Rice, the head of Fox Searchlight (the company financing the film) was watching An Education at the Sundance Film Festival in January.
 He wrote Romanek a four-word text message: "Hire the genius Mulligan."
 When later asked why the message was so abrupt, he explained that he was still in the middle of viewing the film.
 Rice exhibited what was described as a "rare foresight" in greenlighting a film with an almost unknown lead actress.
 "He just knew that she was it", said Romanek.